Appointments Appointments may be made by telephoning 01252 541155 or by calling at the surgery.

 There is a fee for most immunisations.
 This is payable in full at your first appointment so ensure that you bring payment with you.

-WE ONLY ACCEPT CASH OR CHEQUES - SORRY NO CARDS
+WE ONLY ACCEPT CASH - SORRY NO CARDS

 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.